snyderdesign/iOS_basic_hexmap/README.md

 # iOS_basic_hexmap

-This is the start of a hex-map that can be interacted with.
+This is the very early start of a hex-map that can be interacted with.

 This was the start of what became my HexSweeper iOS app that can be found on the app store.
 (Click the link below!)